iamsiriil/sc_musicengine/README.md

 ## Chord Symbols

-The symbol may be build using a verbose syntax, where all intervals are discriminated following a root, of by appending a conventional symbol to a root.
+The symbol may be build using a verbose syntax, where all intervals are discriminated following a root, or by appending a conventional symbol to a root.

 > [!NOTE]
 > See the [Chord Symbols](https://github.com/iamsiriil/sc_musicengine/wiki/Chord-Symbols) wiki page for reference on what conventional chord symbols are allowed.